What Ecommerce Brands Often Get Wrong about Site Search

 Paige is the Head of Marketing at Prefixbox, a leading eCommerce site search solution.
 She’s an American who’s been living in Budapest since 2017 and loves giving #alwayslearning sessions to help people optimize their online stores.

-Mobile Search Box Optimization – 8 Strategies to Implement in 2022
+Mobile Search Box Optimization – 8 Strategies to Implement

-Mobile Search Box Optimization- 8 Strategies to Implement in 2022
+Mobile Search Box Optimization- 8 Strategies to Implement

 Mobile is increasingly important, which means people are shopping on their phones more than ever (1/3 of all eCommerce purchases in the holiday season were made on smartphones).